Corniel Els

-Cornelius Wilhelmus Els (born 19 January 1994) is a South African professional rugby union player for the Benetton in Pro14.
-His regular position is hooker.
+Cornelius Wilhelmus Els (born 19 January 1994) is a retired South African professional rugby union.
+His regular position was hooker.

 Career

 Youth / Free State

 Els attended and played rugby for Grey College in Bloemfontein and was selected to represent the Free State at the Under-16 Grant Khomo Week in 2010 and once again at the premier high school rugby union competition in South Africa – the Under-18 Craven Week – held in Port Elizabeth in 2012.